paolasoto88/examples/README.md

 # examples

-This Repos contains the code for running several examples.
+This Repo contains the code for running several working examples.